1. Where is Iceland?

 Yes - in fact, it’s generally taught as the second language after Icelandic in schools.

-Is there anything negative about Iceland that travelers should know about?
+Is there anything negative about Iceland that travellers should know about?

 Iceland has lots and lots of positives for tourists to enjoy, however, it can be quite expensive to visit here as a result!